 I chop the onions, slice the carrots, quarter some dried plums (or apricots) and put them in a casserole dish.
-Then I whisk together olive oil, lemon juice, broth, garlic and middle eastern spices, and pour it over the vegetables.
-Then I place the chicken on top of the veggies and pop in the oven and go do other things, an hour later it’s done!
+Then I whisk together olive oil, lemon juice, broth, garlic and spices, and pour it over the vegetables.
+Then I place the chicken on top of the veggies and pop in the oven and go do other things.
+An hour later it’s done!
 A stunning, meal the family practically inhales.
 You can serve this meal as is, or over rice, quinoa, or couscous.

 Let’s Talk Chicken my Peeps…

 See what I did there?
 Chicken, peeps…funny.
 Or maybe not.
 When it comes to Moroccan cooking, dark meat is the name of the game.
 If it were up to me I would use eight bone in skin on chicken thighs.
 But my better half prefers breasts (I am dying to make another lame joke here, but I will resist) so honoring our love and our marriage vows I appease him and add white meat.
 You could also use a whole chicken cut into eight pieces: 2 breasts, 2 thighs, 2 legs and 2 wings…whatever floats your boat!

 This chicken has a golden crispy skin because we place it close to the heating element and it’s incredibly tender because it literally steams from underneath as the sauce comes to a boil.
 I hope you love this recipe as much as we do!

 The Recipe: Cinnamon Chicken and Rice~Gluten and Dairy Free!

 Serve this flavorful chicken over rice, couscous, or quinoa!
 This recipe is gluten and dairy free.

 - 1 medium white onion peeled and sliced

 - 6-8 carrots peeled and sliced diagonally and thinly (between 1/8 and 1/4 inch)